-Scrap the old code and start all over again or make that old code work with smart touches?
+Scrap the old code and start all over again, or make that old code work with smart touches?
 What should you do when your product development team reaches a fork in the road?
-This post suggests going with the latter option and underlines the potential that no-code offers in renovating old projects.
+This post suggests going with the latter option, and underlines the potential that no-code offers in renovating old projects.

 When your customers ask for a feature that doesn’t fit in the long-term plans of the product team, what do you do?
 Turn them down and risk a PR backlash, or do their bidding at the expense of already scarce resources?
-This blog post explains how no-code platforms solve this dilemma and help you satisfy customers’ whims without having to diverge much from your roadmap.
+This piece explains how no-code platforms solve this dilemma and help you satisfy customers’ whims without having to diverge much from your roadmap.

 For a product manager, reading The Product-led Organization must feel like taking up running as a hobby and suddenly getting the chance to be coached by an Olympic gold medalist in marathon.
 Todd Olson, a successful entrepreneur with a product management background, has been there and done that, and offers invaluable advice to leaders of SaaS startups.

-No-code technology looks well-positioned to transform the product development process for SaaS companies, from the stage of ideation to actually building the product.
+No-code technology looks well-positioned to transform the whole product development process for SaaS companies, from the stage of ideation to actually building the product.
 This blog post describes the composition of an ideal product development team in this new era and goes on to shed light on the kind of efficiencies no-code can unlock for SaaS startups.

 Any marketing effort that is not data-informed is akin to shooting in the dark.
 With validated learning becoming an integral part of marketing, no-code technology is poised to become the no.1 tool in a marketer’s toolbox.
 This piece gives a good summary of what marketing people stand to gain from the no-code revolution.

 Hands-free coding has produced impressive results in certain use cases so far.
 Can no-code controlled by voice commands be the real breakthrough in coding?
-This blog post argues that, in order to turn hands-free coding into a truly revolutionary step forward, no-code needs help from another new technology.
+This blog post argues that, in order to turn hands-free coding into a truly revolutionary step forward, no-code needs help from another burgenoning technology.

 Hooked gives the reader a recipe for the secret sauce that turns ideas into products we can’t seem to get enough of.
 The ‘Hook Model’ presents an actionable plan for startups and entrepreneurs to build products that people will not just use and put aside but live in.

-Innovation by some sort of divine inspiration always makes a good story.
+Innovation by way of divine inspiration always makes a good story.
 But you don’t want to entrust the future of your company in the hands of a muse.
 You want to innovate in a predictable, continuous and sustainable way.
 This blog post sheds light on how no-code technology can help you with that task.